 - A debt-to-income ratio of no more than 1.0 indicates that the company has at least 1$ of net worth per dollar of debt.

 Why Invest in High Dividend Stocks?

-Successful dividend investors strive to build a collection of the highest dividend stocks they can find because the richer the dividend, the more money that they'll find automatically deposited in their bank accounts each year—or, in the case of some old-fashioned investors, they'll find some nice paper dividend checks stuffed in their mailboxes.
+Successful dividend investors strive to build a collection of the highest-dividend stocks they can find, because the richer the dividend, the more money that they'll find automatically deposited in their accounts each year—or, in the case of some old-fashioned investors, they'll find some nice paper dividend checks stuffed in their mailboxes.

-- Make sure the dividend payout ratio doesn't exceed 60 to 70 percent.
-This means that the company is retaining at least 30 to 40 percent of its earnings for expansion.
+- Make sure the dividend payout ratio doesn't exceed 60% to 70%.
+This means that the company is retaining at least 30% to 40% of its earnings for expansion.

-- Look for stocks that have a debt-to-equity ratio of less than 50 percent.
+- Look for stocks that have a debt-to-equity ratio of less than 1.0.
 This means that a company has at least $1 of net worth for every $1 in debt.
-In financial terms, this is called the capitalization structure.
+In financial terms, this is called the "capitalization structure."